Sylvia Jones

 Sylvia Jones ECO MPP (born c.
-1965) is a Canadian politician who has served as the deputy premier of Ontario and Ontario minister of health since June 24, 2022.
+1965) is a Canadian politician who has served as the deputy premier of Ontario and minister of health since June 24, 2022.
 Jones sits as the member of Provincial Parliament (MPP) for Dufferin—Caledon, representing the Progressive Conservative (PC) party, and has held her seat since she was first elected following the 2007 general election.
-She joined the provincial cabinet after the PCs formed government in 2018, and has been the minister of tourism, culture and sport, the minister of community safety and correctional services, and the solicitor general of Ontario.
+She joined the provincial cabinet after the PCs formed government in 2018, and has been successively the minister of tourism, culture and sport, the minister of community safety and correctional services, and the solicitor general of Ontario.

 Background

 Jones grew up on her family's farm.
 She attended Fanshawe College, where she received a diploma in radio broadcasting.
 She worked as an executive assistant for former PC party leader John Tory.
 She and her husband David live in Dufferin County and are the parents of two children.

 Politics

 Jones ran in the 2007 provincial election as the Progressive Conservative candidate in the new riding of Dufferin—Caledon.
 She was re-elected in 2011 and 2014.
 The Ontario PCs were in opposition from the time of Jones' election to the 2018 provincial election.